ragymorkos/LecturePunctuator/README.md

 My work on this tool slightly builds upon that of https://github.com/ottokart/punctuator2, from which my repository is forked.
 I used the training structure in that repository to train a customized bidirectional recurrent neural network on manually punctuated transcripts scraped from Udacity's YouTube channel (https://www.youtube.com/user/Udacity) and from Princeton's COS 226 class (https://cuvids.io/app/course/2/).
 The training data that was used can be found in the "training_data" subdirectory inside the root of this repository.
 For more information and details regarding the background and methodology for training the neural network and regarding the project in general, including possible ways to improve the F-score, please refer to the "final_report.pdf" file in the root of the repository.
 Please note that some of the things in the report might be outdated or irrelevant to this repository's functionality.

-You can find the training data used in here: https://drive.google.com/drive/folders/1mmrD1Rk4xdeatwDv2zYe-TTjIR-Hor7V
+Please reach out to me for the training data used for this project.

 # Requirements (Ubuntu)